 This photo provided by Walt Disney Company Korea shows a scene from "Soul."
 (Walt Disney Company Korea)

-Directed by Pete Docter, the fantasy comedy drama is a story about Joe Gardner, a middle school music teacher, who finds himself fallen into the afterlife, called Great Beyond, on the day his dream to be a jazz pianist was to come true.
+Directed by Pete Docter, "Soul" is a story about Joe Gardner, a middle school music teacher who finds out he has fallen into the afterlife, called the Great Beyond, on the day his dream to be a jazz pianist was to come true.
 He travels to Earth with a cynical soul and remembers that life itself is a blessing.

 Meanwhile, Japanese animated film "Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train," released on Jan.
 27, came in second with 27,000 moviegoers on Thursday for a total of 307,000.

 Action movie "Honest Thief," starring Liam Neeson, and the family comedy "The Farewell," featuring Asian American actress Awkwafina, have gathered a cumulative 20,300 and 3,330 admissions, respectively, since they hit South Korean screens earlier this week.
 (Yonhap)